AnvilloyDevStudio/TerraModulus/README.md

 This branch is a fork of [Minicraft+](https://github.com/MinicraftPlus/minicraft-plus-revived) (at [`58460dd`](https://github.com/MinicraftPlus/minicraft-plus-revived/commit/58460ddf4860423a915289d96152150cc09238f6)), with several changes conducted.
+This was primarily served for the report initiated by [EFP 2](https://efp.terramodulus.net/efp/efp002), as [EFP 3](https://efp.terramodulus.net/efp/efp003), for future development of current TerraModulus, in various aspects.
+However, it is free to browse and experience past unmerged features previously aimed in Minicraft+.

 ## Information

 Active development is in the [main branch](https://github.com/AnvilloyDevStudio/TerraModulus/tree/main).
 Early Stage has been ended at
 [`b2a8b103`](https://github.com/AnvilloyDevStudio/TerraModulus/commit/b2a8b103afe7c9122d8b40b1d2f20dc7fcc98d5c)
 in this branch.
-Only very early development changes would be made here, and referred to the main branch.
+Only very early development changes would be made here, and referred by the main branch.
 No any open contribution related to this is allowed, but you may fork and/or build this source code yourself.
+Note that at the moment, the build always fails that conflicts and errors are remain unresolved, but resolution is not yet done.

-### Early Stage
+### Changes

+Several features from Minicraft+ were removed and disabled via [#81](https://github.com/bitsusei/TerraModulus/pull/81) for the reasons that TerraModulus would not rely on those features, and those features were actually broken or unsupported.

 Save directory will be kept under `/playminicraft/mods`, but named as `TerraModulus` instead of `Minicraft_Plus`.
 Mainly it is the migration of my pull requests from Minicraft+ to here.